-Repeatedly, readers, family and friends tell me that they would like to eat more ethically, and they do hear what I’m saying about animal welfare – but that it’s just too expensive to eat any differently.
+Readers, family and friends often tell me that they would like to eat more ethically and but that it’s just too expensive to eat any differently.
+But it doesn’t have to be that way!